Oleh Protasov: Kuban Krasnodar

 After that, Protasov took over FC Kuban Krasnodar in the nearby region of Russia.
 Kuban had been recently relegated to the Russian First League.
 Under Protasov's leadership, the club finished 2nd in the league, with an 8-point lead over their nearest competitors.
 This finish earned them right to be promoted to the Russian Premier League.

 However FC Kuban was affected by the 2008 financial crisis, which greatly decreased the club's budget.
 In a mutual agreement with the club, Protasov left the club on 19 November 2008.

-Iraklis Thessaloniki
+Iraklis

-Then, he signed a two-year deal worth 400,000 euro per year with Iraklis Thessaloniki, starting from the summer of 2009.
-On 30 October, it was announced by Iraklis F.C. the termination of their contract, after 5 continual defeats in Super League and Greek Cup.
+Then, he signed a two-year deal worth 400,000 euro per year with Iraklis, starting from the summer of 2009.
+On 30 October, it was announced by Iraklis the termination of their contract, after 5 continual defeats in Super League and Greek Cup.

 Astra Giurgiu

 On 13 October 2014, Oleg became manager of FC Astra Giurgiu.
 He was sacked on 2 March 2015.